Buddhism now

 RSS Buddhism Now RSS Feed

-• Morning meditation — The significance of the Buddhist teaching.
+• Morning meditation — The way of mindfulness is always appropriate.

 Fingers and Moons